We are independent & ad-supported. We may earn a commission for purchases made through our links.

 Malcolm Tatum

-After many years in the teleconferencing industry, Michael decided to embrace his passion for trivia, research, and writing by becoming a full-time freelance writer.
-Since then, he has contributed articles to a variety of print and online publications, including MyLawQuestions, and his work has also appeared in poetry collections, devotional anthologies, and several newspapers.
-Malcolm’s other interests include collecting vinyl records, minor league baseball, and cycling.
+Malcolm Tatum, a former teleconferencing industry professional, followed his passion for trivia, research, and writing to become a full-time freelance writer.
+He has contributed articles to a variety of print and online publications, including MyLawQuestions, and his work has also been featured in poetry collections, devotional anthologies, and newspapers.
+When not writing, Malcolm enjoys collecting vinyl records, following minor league baseball, and cycling.

 Discussion Comments